kmkr/angular-ws/presentation/presentation.md

 ### Task 5: Implement "entries"

+A guestbook contains entries.
+Create the "entries"-view, controller and route.

+Tips:

 1. Use folder "entries" and module "entriesModule"
-2. Entries are connected to a guestbook instance, create a `service` to fetch entries
+2. Create a `EntryService` to fetch entries
 3. You can choose whether to use mock data or a backend.
 URI is: `/guestbook/{guestbookId}/entries`
 4. Configure a new route for `EntriesController`
 5. Create `EntriesController` and inject `entries` by using `resolve`

-6. Extend `guestbooks.html` with a link for each guestbook
+6. Extend `guestbooks.html` with a link to the new route for each guestbook

 ```html
 <a ng-href="#guestbooks/{{guestbook.id}}">